winddori2002/Time-aware-and-Feature-similarity-Self-Attention/README.md

 # Visualizations

+You can visualize the model results (feature importance parameters, attention map).
+They suggest interpretable results to understand the model and data.
+We provide some examples of the results.

 ## 1. Feature importance
 ### Estimated feature importance from FA model.
 Feature importance is learnable parameters.
 You can find important features by visualizing learnable feature importance parameters.